 If you've checked social media in recent weeks, you'll have undoubtedly seen the onslaught of #10YearChallenge posts.
 The trend sees people share two images side-by-side in the same post, one taken in 2009, and one taken in 2019.

 Although the social media craze originally started as a way to show personal changes over the last decade, brands have been quick to adopt the trend to help plug their latest products.
-Samsung has adopted the social media hashtag to promote its next smartphone, the long-rumoured Galaxy X.
+Samsung has adopted the social media hashtag to promote its next smartphone, the long-rumoured Galaxy X – also tipped to be branded Galaxy Fold.

 To celebrate the tenth year of its best-selling Galaxy S phone range, Samsung is preparing to launch something entirely new.
 The so-called Galaxy X will have two screens – a 4.5-inch screen on the front of the phone, known as the Cover Display – and a folding 7.3-inch Infinity Flex Display that opens like the pages of a paperback.